- View the glossary in Spanish

 Outreach: Finding ways to give information and bring people into services.

 Pending: Waiting for something (often a decision or approval).

-People Living with HIV (PLWH): People who have HIV (human immunodeficiency virus).
+People with HIV (PWH): People who have HIV (human immunodeficiency virus).

 Plan: See Qualified Health Plan